MaterializeInc/materialize/doc/user/content/sql/system-tables.md

 Field     | Meaning
 ----------|----------
-schema_id | The unique id of the schema. database_id  | The `global_id` of the database containing the schema. name      | The name of the schema. type      | Either `"SYSTEM"` or `"USER"`. `"SYSTEM"` schemas are created and maintained by the Materialize system, and cannot be updated or deleted. `"USER"` schemas were created by a user of the system, and can be updated or deleted.
+schema_id | The unique ID of the schema. database_id  | The `global_id` of the database containing the schema. name      | The name of the schema. type      | Either `"SYSTEM"` or `"USER"`. `"SYSTEM"` schemas are created and maintained by the Materialize system, and cannot be updated or deleted. `"USER"` schemas were created by a user of the system, and can be updated or deleted.

 ### mz_columns

-`mz_catalog.mz_columns` contains a unique row for each column in every Table, Source, and View in a Materialized instance.
+`mz_catalog.mz_columns` contains a unique row for each column in every table, source, and view in a Materialized instance.

 Field     | Meaning
 ----------|----------
-qualified_name | The fully qualified name of the Table, Source, or View containing the column.
-E.g., `materialize.public.table`. global_id | The unique id of the Table, Source, or View containing the column. field_number | The index of the column in the Table, Source, or View. field | The name of the column, or `?column?` if unknown. nullable | Boolean value indicating whether or not the given column can contain a null value. type | The data type of the column.
+qualified_name | The fully qualified name of the table, source, and view containing the column.
+E.g., `materialize.public.table`. global_id | The unique id of the table, source, and view containing the column. field_number | The index of the column in the table, source, and view. field | The name of the column, or `?column?` if unknown. nullable | Boolean value indicating whether or not the given column can contain a null value. type | The data type of the column.